pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 (error) NOPROTO unsupported protocol version
 ```

-Support for the `HELLO` command and RESP3 might be added later on but it's not currently on the roadmap of this online book.
+Support for the `HELLO` command and RESP3 might be added in a later chapter but it's not currently on the roadmap of this online book.

 ## Back to RESP v2

-The [official specification][resp-spec] goes into details about the protocol and is still reasonably short and approachable, so feel free to read it, but here are the main elements that will drive the changes to our `RedisServer` class:
+The [official specification][resp-spec] goes into details about the protocol and is still reasonably short and approachable, so feel free to read it, but here are the main elements that will drive the changes to our server.

 ### The 5 data types